grrimgrriefer/UnrealVoxta/README.md

 > [!IMPORTANT]
 > * Voxta has been developed as an experiment, and no guarantees whatsoever are offered.
 > * The content you generate with this software must be legal in the United States and your country of residence.
-> * The content you generate with this software must be legal in the United States and your country of residence.
 > * The authors have no access to any of the data generated within this tool.
 However, keep in mind that remote services such as OpenAI may collect your data.
 Make sure to read their terms of services before using their software.
 > * Furthermore, those use cases are prohibited:
 >   * Depictions of minors are prohibited.
->   * Simulations of forced sexual interactions with non consenting characters are prohibited.
+>   * Simulations of forced sexual interactions with non-consenting characters are prohibited.
 >   * Torture and psychological violence.
 >   * Impersonation of real people.
 >   * Using the software to deceive someone, it is mandatory to inform users of the limitations and restrictions of the AI.